 The following month, Kissinger’s fellow RCP / WWIC members were involved, along with the so-called Red Cells and other German anarcho-terrorists, in an assault against Vice President George H.W.
 Bush’s caravan during a visit to Krefeld, Germany.

-“The [major] problem in this country,” said Kissinger in August 2000, was “the oppressive system of capitalism that exploits people all over the world, that destroys our planet, that oppresses minority people, [and] that sends people to the death chambers in droves.”
+“The [major] problem in this country,” said Kissinger at the same August 2000 spech, was “the oppressive system of capitalism that exploits people all over the world, that destroys our planet, that oppresses minority people, [and] that sends people to the death chambers in droves.”
 “That is a problem that has to be done away with,” he exclaimed.

 In 2002 Kissinger helped create the anti-war initiative Not In Our Name, which condemned “the injustices done by our government” in its pursuit of “endless war” and greed-driven “transfusions of blood for oil.”

 In 2003 Kissinger joined the National Lawyers Guild, Lynne Stewart, Ramsey Clark, Leslie Cagan, and Michael Ratner in calling for Jose Maria Sison to be removed from the European Union’s terrorist watch list.
 Sison, an activist with the National Democratic Front of the Philippines (a guerrilla faction) and the Communist Party of the Philippines, would later be arrested for his involvement in three high-profile assassinations.

 In an April 2005 article on his website, Dissident.info, Kissinger charged that President George W. Bush and like-minded “reactionaries” were seeking to establish a “theocracy” that would “smash the independence of the courts in the name of God.”
 He characterized Bush as a “Christian fascist” whose modus operandi closely resembled that of Adolf Hitler.
 Two months later.
 Kissinger established World Can’t Wait, a project that sought to drive President Bush out of office.